cau-placc/pakcs/INSTALL.md

 two system files and install your system as follows:

-1. Change the definition of the constant `maxTupleArity` in the files `pakcshome/frontend/src/Generators/GenFlatCurry.hs` and `pakcshome/src/compiler.pl` according to your required maximal arity.
+1. Change the definition of the constant `maxTupleArity` in the files `pakcshome/frontend/src/Generators/GenAnnotatedFlatCurry.hs` and `pakcshome/src/compiler.pl` according to your required maximal arity.
-2. Delete the file `pakcshome/lib/Prelude.fcy`.
+2. Delete all auxiliary files in the directory `pakcshome/lib/.curry`.
 3. Re-install PAKCS by `make`.

 Hints for specific platforms
 ----------------------------